Romania Work Permit

 Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a valid Romania work permit.

 When you are in Romania, the most effective method of finding a job is to walk in and ask.
 However, temporary jobs like apple picking and any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be hit with hefty fines or even barred from the country.

 Contact the Embassy of Romania in your home country for more information about Romania work permit

 Other Romania Work Permit Info

-Do not forget to take a look at Romania dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Romania job interview, you may apply for the Romania visa and work permit.
+Then prepare yourself for a job interview and take a look at Romania dress code because how you dress is the one of the most important attribute in being hired.